juhasev/sample-ninja-help/panelist-imported-select-file.md

 Here you’ll be able to visually inspect the first 100 records of your CSV file for any obvious errors.
 At the bottom of this screen you can also change the number records or rows per page shown.

-Once you have completed inspecting your file, you can either click the ‘Restart’ button at the bottom of the page to re-start the import process or click ‘Next let’s map your data’ button to continue.
+Once you have completed inspecting your file, you can either click the **Restart** button at the bottom of the page to re-start the import process or click **Next let’s map your data** -button to continue.

 ### 3. Mapping

-The system will attempt to automatically map all variables/ columns in the import file to a variable in the system with the same name, provided that such a variable exists.
+The system will attempt to automatically map all columns in the import file to a variables in the system with the same names, provided that such a variable exists.
 The variables or columns in the import file are shown on the left hand-side of window and the matching variable in the system on the right-hand side.

 If the system cannot auto-map a variable you have the options of either: